xkollar/xkollar.github.io/data/posts/2025-12-14-when-you-cant-test-everything.markdown

 ## Complexity

-Pure mathematician would perhaps be happy here and consider the problem solved.
-(Apologies to ones that would not.)
+A pure mathematician would perhaps be happy here and consider the problem solved.
+(Apologies to those that do not find this funny.)
 However, the premise of this article is that the size of the set is large, and calculating large factorials brings its own challenges.
 Consider the following monstrosity before simplification!
 ([Check Wikipedia for the complexity of factorial](https://en.wikipedia.org/wiki/Computational_complexity_of_mathematical_operations) which is better than naive multiplication of numbers from `1` to `n`.
 Python's `math.factorial`{.python} uses [Divide-and-conquer factorial algorithm](https://github.com/python/cpython/blob/main/Modules/mathintegermodule.c)